 Heatstroke in Dogs and Cats: How to Spot the Signs Before It's Too Late

-A guide from Utah Veterinary Emergency Center for pet owners in Herriman, South Jordan, Riverton, and Bluffdale.
+A guide from Utah Veterinary Emergency Center (UVEC) for pet owners in Herriman, South Jordan, Riverton, Bluffdale, and across the southwest Salt Lake Valley.

 Utah summers bring triple-digit temperatures, bone-dry air, and relentless afternoon sun.
 For pet owners across the southwest Salt Lake Valley, that combination makes heatstroke one of the most dangerous and time-sensitive emergencies we treat at Utah Veterinary Emergency Center (UVEC) in Herriman.

-Every summer, our urgent care team sees a surge of dogs and cats suffering from heat-related illness, and many of those cases could have been prevented or caught earlier.
+Every summer, our urgent care team sees a surge of dogs — and, less often, cats — suffering from heat-related illness.
+Many of those cases could have been prevented or caught earlier.
 Understanding how heatstroke develops, recognizing the warning signs, and knowing what to do in the first critical minutes can mean the difference between a full recovery and a life-threatening outcome.

 What Is Heatstroke, and Why Are Pets So Vulnerable?